Study Description

 Background

-Meditation practices are a popular approach to wellness, mental health and stress management, and used in schools, prisons, hospitals, and corporate settings.
+Meditation practices are a popular approach to wellness, mental health, and stress management.
+These practices are used in schools, prisons, hospitals, and corporate settings.
 Research and media coverage has focused almost exclusively on the benefits of mediation practices.
-Comparatively little attention has been given to identifying negative effects, or finding the best way to support meditators who have them.
+Comparatively little attention has been given to identifying negative effects or finding the best way to support meditators who have them.

-In 2017, our research team published the first paper of the Varieties of Contemplative Experience (VCE) Study, which is the most comprehensive study on meditation-related challenges in Buddhist meditators to date.
-With over 3000 pages of interviews from both meditators and teachers, we created a taxonomy of meditation-related challenges, and documented the long-term impacts they can have on meditators’ lives.
-In addition to many papers on different types of meditation-related challenges, we and others have also replicated the VCE taxonomy in mindfulness-based programs, and in an epidemiological sample.
+In 2017, our research team published the first paper of the Varieties of Contemplative Experience (VCE) Study – the most comprehensive study on Buddhist meditators’ meditation-related challenges to date.
+With over 3000 pages of interviews from both meditators and teachers, we created a taxonomy of meditation-related challenges and documented the long-term impacts they can have on meditators’ lives.
+In addition to many papers on different types of meditation-related challenges, we and others have also replicated the VCE taxonomy in mindfulness-based programs and in an epidemiological sample.

 Current study